djoek/Timers/README.md

 ## Usage

-Either type in the `M` and `S` fields (Minutes and Seconds) or use the arrow buttons to change the value Click ▶ to start a countdown.
+Either type in the `M` and `S` fields (Minutes and Seconds) or use the arrow buttons to change the value.

+Click ▶ to start a countdown.
 Click ⏸ to pause a countdown.
 Click ↺ (only when paused) to reset the timer back to the previously set values.

-You can change the name of the timer by clicking on the field that says `Timer 0` initially.
+You can change the name of the timer by clicking on the field that says `Timer 1` initially.
 An uncreative default name will be assigned to each new timer.

 A sound will play when the timer hits 0.
 Click ⚙ to disable the sound playing.
 In this menu you can also change the colors of the timer, Delete the timer, or make it auto reset at the end of the run.